Wesleyan Acceptance Rate: Class of 2030 Admissions Statistics

 Note: All data has been compiled from Wesleyan’s Common Data Set.

-Wesleyan University has seen steady growth in applications over the past decade, rising from 12,360 applicants for the Class of 2021 to 14,970 for the Class of 2029.
+Wesleyan University has seen steady growth in applications over the past decade, rising from 12,360 applicants for the Class of 2021 to a peak of 14,970 for the Class of 2029, before settling at 14,820 for the Class of 2030.
 Meanwhile, the number of admitted students has fluctuated but generally remained within a similar range, typically between 2,013 and 2,640 admits each year.

-As application totals increased while admission offers became slightly more limited in recent cycles, Wesleyan’s acceptance rate declined overall.
-The highest acceptance rate during this period was 20.90% for the Class of 2024, when the school accepted the most students despite also having one of the smallest applicant pools.
-Meanwhile, the lowest acceptance was 14.43% for the Class of 2026, which had one of the lowest admit numbers.
+The highest acceptance rate during this period was 20.90% for the Class of 2024, when the school accepted the most students despite having one of the smaller applicant pools.
+The Class of 2030 now sits among the more selective cycles on record at 15.78%, just above the all-time low of 14.43% recorded for the Class of 2026.

 Wesleyan Early Decision Acceptance Rate